kleinfreund/kleinfreund.de/en/_posts/2015-05-11-backup-configuration-and-dotfiles-with-git-and-a-shell-script.md

 ---
 A few months ago, the harddrive of my previous laptop died on me, but I could work on a Ubuntu partition I prepared for cases like this.
 Luckily, I kept a backup of all the important configuration files from things like Sublime Text in a [Git repository](https://github.com/kleinfreund/dotfiles).
 At this point I wanted to improve the process of manually copying the files from the various locations to the repo directory.
 I wrote a little shell script for that purpose.

-<p class="note">Notice, that the script is adjusted to my personal needs and the software I use.
-It should work on your machine, but I haven’t tested it anywhere apart from my own environments.</p>
+Notice, that the script is adjusted to my personal needs and the software I use.
+It should work on your machine, but I haven’t tested it anywhere apart from my own environments.

 ## What is the script doing?